marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 ## Still to do

 Using the ArduinoJSON library to dynamically create the payload message, which is in my opinion a more elegant way of creating the payload message.
-The Wemos D1 Mini has plenty of pins available to add a BME280 sensor board or DS18B20 temperature sensor.
+The Wemos D1 Mini has plenty of pins available to add a BME280 sensor board or one or more DS18B20 temperature sensors.
 The code can easily be adapted to accomodate these sensors.

 ## References and sources